- You cannot add "Belladonna Ointment" to the cart because the product is out of stock.

 30 ml (1 fl.oz)

-A medicinal herbal salve of mugwort, wormwood, and poplar buds for massaging onto sore joints and muscles, the abdomen for menstrual or intestinal cramps, or apply anywhere to lift a dark mood.
-Unlike our nightshade ointments, this one can be applied on open wounds as it can help prevent infection.
+A medicinal herbal salve of black henbane for soothing sore joints and muscles, frayed nerves, and anxiety.
+Henbane is also a pleasant aphrodisiac ideal for sensual massage.
 Topical products can take up to two hours for full effects to kick in.
-Do not use if you are pregnant, breastfeeding, or have epilepsy or seizures.
+Do not use if you are pregnant, breastfeeding, or have glaucoma, heart, liver, or kidney issues.
 Keep away from mucous membranes, children, and pets.
+Discontinue use if rash occurs.
 Shelf life is 2-5 years after purchase.

-Read over the Botanical Safety Info for mugwort and wormwood before purchase.
+Read the Botanical Safety Info for medicinal nightshades before purchase.

-Made with organic mugwort (artemisia vulgaris), organic wormwood (artemisia absinthium), locally wild harvested poplar buds (populus balsamifera), wormwood essential oil (artemisia absinthium), sunflower oil (helianthus annuus), and beeswax.
+Made with black henbane (hyoscyamus niger), wild harvested poplar buds (populus balsamifera), sunflower oil (helianthus annuus), and beeswax.

 Medical Use Scale: